 Stores

-While Values are perfect for primitives like numbers and strings, managing large, deeply nested tables requires a different approach.
-Putting a complex table inside a standard Flux Value means the entire table is considered "changed" on every mutation, triggering all observers even if only one deep property changed.
+While Signals work well for primitives like numbers and strings, managing large, deeply nested tables needs a different approach.
+Putting a complex table inside a standard Flux signal means the entire table is considered "changed" on every mutation, re-running every Computed and Effect that reads it even if only one deep property changed.

 Stores solve this with deep reactivity.
 A Store wraps your table in a transparent proxy, tracking each individual key, nested table, and iteration separately.
-When you mutate a deep property, only the specific bindings that read that exact key will update.
+When you mutate a deep property, only the Computeds and Effects that read that exact key will re-run.

-If you are coming from other frameworks, you can think of Stores as SolidJS's createStore or Vue's reactive().
+If you are coming from other libraries, you can think of Stores as SolidJS's createStore or Vue's reactive().

 Creating a Store